Joe Exotic: Relationships

-Exotic is gay and has referred to numerous partners as his husband despite them not being legally married.
+Exotic is gay and has referred to numerous partners as his husbands.
+He has been legally married twice, and changed his legal name both times to use (or add) his husbands' surnames.

 His first known male partner was Brian Rhyne, who died of complications from HIV in 2001.
 The following year, he started a relationship with Jeffrey Charles 'JC' Hartpence, an event manager who aided him with his traveling animal show.
-In mid 2003, John Finlay was hired as an employee of the G.W.
-Zoo and within a month began a relationship with Exotic.
+In mid 2003, John Finlay was hired as an employee of the G. W. Zoo and within a month began a relationship with Exotic.
 By this point, the relationship between Exotic and Hartpence had deteriorated owing to drug and alcohol addiction.
 It finally ended after Exotic threatened to kill Hartpence and feed his remains to the zoo's largest tiger.
 Hartpence later woke Exotic up by putting a gun to his head, an action that led to Hartpence's arrest by the local authorities.
 Hartpence was later convicted of child molestation and first-degree murder.

 Travis Maldonado arrived at the zoo in December 2013 and, like Finlay, soon began a relationship with Exotic.
 Exotic, Maldonado, and Finlay were unofficially married to each other less than a month later in a three-partner wedding ceremony.
 Exotic and Finlay eventually fell out, and following an incident in the zoo's car park Finlay was arrested and charged with assault and battery.
 In 2015, Exotic legally wed Maldonado and his legal name became Joseph Maldonado.